PromQL Quick Start¶

 Aggregation and Grouping Functions¶

 PromQL allows aggregating and grouping time series.
-Time series are grouped by given label sets, and then the specified aggregation function is applied to each group.
-For example, the following query returns the summary ingress traffic grouped by instance across all nodes running node_exporter
+Time series are grouped by a given set of labels, and then a given aggregation function is applied to each group.
+For example, the following query will return the total ingress traffic grouped by instance across all nodes with node_exporter installed:

 Using Gauges¶

-Gauges are time series that can fluctuate up and down at any time.
-For example, memory usage, temperature, or pressure.
-When drawing graphs for dashboards, expect minimum, maximum, average, and/or quantile values for each point.
-PromQL provides functions to achieve this:
+Gauges are time series that can fluctuate up and down at any time, such as memory usage, temperature, or pressure.
+When plotting graphs for dashboards, it is often necessary to display the minimum, maximum, average, and/or quantile values for each point.
+PromQL provides the following functions to meet these needs:

-For example, the following query draws the minimum idle memory for each point on the graph:
+For example, the following query will plot the minimum value of free memory for each point on the graph:

-MetricsQL adds rollup_* functions to PromQL, which automatically return min
+MetricsQL adds rollup_* functions to PromQL, which automatically return min, max, and avg values when applied to Gauges.
+For example:

 PromQL provides two functions for modifying, beautifying, deleting, or creating labels: